 A food distributor has many of the same challenges.
 Traceability is essential.
 Shelf life and expiration dates are paramount.
 Keeping up to date with trends and demands from the larger (more onerous) customers is a massive issue.
 Blockchain was not an issue until recently, and now all food distribution companies need to have all-encompassing plans and strategies.

-What the Food Distributor Needs
+What the Food Distributor Needs - Food Inventory Software

 With thousands of supermarkets across the U.S. alone, a food distributor’s handling of food items relies on the efficiency of supply chains, warehouse managers, packers, and careful logistics to deliver fresh food across a wide geographic area.